Howtobeahumanbeing/Howtobeahumanbeing/README.md

 <p align="center">
 <img src="https://files.catbox.moe/rynhga.webp" /></p>

- <p align="center"> ive been very burnt out lately so i might not respond very well or at all

  <p align="center">
  i will interact with anyone but i usually wont do it as much with people younger than 15 that arent already friends with me